rajahwu/Perl/console/readme.md

 Directory for storing log files.

-### refactor_functions.sh: Script to refactor functions and reorganize the directory structure.
+### refactor_functions.sh: Script to refactor functions and reorganize the directory structure

 ### tmp